 Eligibility Requirements and Application Process

-All required information forms must be completed and postmarked by April 30 th and be:
+All required information forms must be completed and postmarked by April 21st and be:

 A communicant in good standing with the Episcopal Church, Diocese of Alabama